openspace42/synthia/README.md

 It's extremely simple:

-1. Start your new project [if you don't have one already]
+1. Start your new project by cloning this repo
-2. Copy the "setup" file into your project directory exactly as it is
-3. Copy the "install" file into your project directory and insert your commands under "Insert installer commands here"
+2. Edit and customize your "functions" file:
-4. Copy the "functions" file into your project directory and insert your functions under "Insert your variables here".
+2.1.
+Insert your functions under "Insert your variables here".
+2.2.
+Insert your project-related functions under "Insert project functions here".
+2.3.
+Add your previously defined install-time functions under "Add your install-time functions here".

 ## How to use